koviubi56/Full-Stack-AI-Meme-Generator/README.md

-# Full Stack AI Meme Generator
+# Full Stack AI Meme Generator - Not maintained

 Allows you to automatically generate meme images from start to finish using AI.
 It will generate the text for the meme (optionally based on a user-provided concept), create a related image, and combine the two into a final image file.